JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

 At the top of the page select "Install to Workspace" under the “OAuth Tokens for Your Workspace” section.
 Once authorized and installed, a `Bot User OAuth Token` will be available.
 Copy and save it, the token will be needed for the next step.

-2. ### Custom API Connection for Slackbot
+2. ### Custom API Connection for Slack app
 In Okta Workflows Open the `Connections` tab, select "+ New Connection".
 Select API Connector type and enter the following information:
-* Connection Nickname = Whatever your like (e.g. Okta Factior Challenge Slackbot)
+* Connection Nickname = Whatever your like (e.g. Okta Factior Challenge Slack app)
 * Auth Type = `Custom`
 * Header Name = `Authorization`
 * Header Value = `Bearer <Bot User OAuth Token>`